 - Breadcrumbs.
 We use homemade breadcrumbs (made with whole-wheat bread), but you can use panko breadcrumbs.

 - Milk.
 We use soy milk, but you can use any unsweetened milk you like.

 - Brown sugar.
 Can be substituted with white sugar if needed.

 - Spices like garlic powder, salt, and black pepper.

 Start by cutting your cauliflower into florets, then give them a good wash and pat them dry with a clean towel or kitchen paper.

-In a medium bowl, mix together the flour, garlic powder, and milk until a smooth batter.
+Mix the flour, garlic powder, and milk in a medium bowl until a smooth batter is formed.

 Dip each floret into the batter first, making sure that any excess batter has dripped off.
 Then roll in the breadcrumbs.
 Repeat until all florets are coated.

 Place the wings on a baking sheet and bake in a pre-heated oven for 30-35 minutes, flipping halfway through.
 You know they are ready when the coating is lightly golden.

 In the meantime, prepare the sauce.
 Add all of the ingredients to a saucepan and bring to a boil over medium-high heat.
 Once it starts to simmer, bring the heat down and cook the sauce for 2-3 minutes, whisking constantly, until it thickens.